HodgkinsDev/CC-File-System-Access-Control/README.md

 pastebin get VLjBk8ZY startup.lua
 ```

 This command downloads the script and saves it as `startup.lua`.
 Ensure that this command is executed at startup to override the system functions.
-If you already have a `startup.lua` file, you can paste the contents of into your existing `startup.lua` file.
+If you already have a `startup.lua` file, you can paste the code of CC-File-System-Access-Control into your existing `startup.lua` file.

 By following these installation instructions and utilizing the provided functions, you can integrate the access control features into your Lua programs in ComputerCraft.